-During the on-site phase of the audit, the Auditor conducted a tour of the Intake and Transfer section of the facility.
-During the tour, the Auditor inquired to Intake Staff how do they ensure current inmates, as well as those transferred from other facilities have been educated on the agency's zero-tolerance policy on sexual abuse or sexual harassment.
+During the facility tour, the Auditor conducted a tour of the Intake and Transfer section of the facility and inquired to Intake Staff how do they ensure current inmates, as well as those transferred from other facilities have been educated on the agency's zero-tolerance policy on sexual abuse or sexual harassment.
 The Intake Staff informed the Auditor that even if an inmate has already received the orientation in a previous incarnation, all inmates entering the facility receive the PREA comprehensive orientation upon arrival to the facility.
+The Intake Staff member provided the Auditor a brief demonstration on the PREA comprehensive education process, to include the area where the video is shown, paperwork provided, and the documentation each inmate signs upon completion (DC6-134C).